 Veterans and Dependents Benefits

-Veterans who served on continuous active duty for 181 days or more after January 31, 1955, may be eligible for educational benefits under the Montgomery G.I.
+Veterans who served on continuous active duty for 181 days or more after January 31, 1955, might be eligible for educational benefits under the Montgomery G.I.
 Bill or Veterans Educational Assistance Program (VEAP).
-In addition, a variety of loans, employment opportunities and other forms of financial assistance are available to veterans.
+In addition, a variety of loans, employment opportunities, and other forms of financial assistance are available to veterans.
 If you are a dependent of a veteran who died or is permanently disabled as a result of service, or if you are currently serving, you may be eligible for educational benefits.
 To learn more, visit Veteran Services or call 843-349-4124.

 International students applying for, or currently holding student visas or any type of non-immigrant visa, are not eligible for federal funds, including the Federal Perkins Loan, Federal Work Study, and the Federal Stafford Loan.
 To learn more about other funding options, please visit Financial Aid and Scholarships.
 International students are eligible to apply for Graduate Assistantships and Student Employment on campus.

 Tuition Payment Plans

 Coastal Carolina University offers many payment options to facilitate tuition payment.
 Accepted methods of payment include personal checks, money orders, certified checks, credit cards, and cash payments (made in person only).
 A budget payment plan is offered to qualified students and facilitates disbursement of federal loan proceeds in association with the Office of Financial Aid and Scholarships.
 To view current graduate tuition and fees or to learn more, visit Tuition and Fees.